warrenet/Jules-ai-code-related-/README.md

 Contributions are welcome!
 Please:
 1. Fork the repository
 2. Create a feature branch
+3. Run `make dev-check` before committing
-3. Add tests for new features
+4. Add tests for new features
-4. Ensure all tests pass
+5. Ensure all tests pass
 5. Submit a pull request

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.